vb-consulting/NpgsqlRest/annotations.md

 123,"2024-01-01 00:00:00",t,"some text"
 456,"2024-12-31 00:00:00",f,"another text"
 ```

-This value can also be set using custom parameters by setting true or false value to paremeters with these names:
+This value can also be set using custom parameters by setting true or false value to parameters with these names:
 - `raw`
 - `rawmode`
 - `raw_mode`